aimee-mcneil-melville/ToDo-Full-Stack/README.md

     - POST `/api/v1/fruits`
     - DELETE `/api/v1/fruits`

 To make completing these steps a little easier, we'll be using the [authenticare](https://npmjs.com/package/authenticare) npm package.
-Install it with `npm install authenticare`.
-If you would rather not use `authenticare` and take the more difficult route and implement the low-level steps that `authenticare` does for you, [use these instructions](by-hand.md) instead.
+Authenticare does a lot of the work for us, so we'll just need to integrate the functions it exports into our app.

+_Note: The `authenticare` library was built as a learning tool, __not__ for production.
+It's designed to help facilitate your understanding of adding authentication and authorisation to an application, but it's not a library you'll use in the real world._

 ## 0. Have a look around first

 No need to rush into this.
 Get familiar with the code base first.
 There might be some patterns you haven't seen before.

-For example, this code also uses [`styled-components`](https://www.styled-components.com).
-It is also using the new React hooks feature for using component state on functional components.
+For example, this codebase uses [`styled-components`](https://www.styled-components.com).
 There is also a nice use of `props.children` in the `Authenticated` components.

-Also, get familiar with the user interface.
+Get familiar with the user interface.
 Select some fruits, update their values, delete them, and add new ones.

-Once you're comfortable enough with the app, proceed with a sense of curiosity :wink: as we enable authentication and lock down parts of the UI and some of the Web API to only authenticated users.
+Once you're comfortable enough with the app, proceed with a sense of curiosity :wink: as we enable authentication and lock down parts of the UI and some of the web API to only authenticated users.

 ## 1. Client-side: Determine if the current user is signed in